IngSW-unipv/Progetto-G21/README.md

 * Run the "WaitersControlPanelMain"
 * Run the "ChefsControlPanelMain"

-"waiter's control panel" and "chef's control panel" will appear on the screen and it will be possible to use every feature of the program.
+"Waiter's control panel" and "chef's control panel" will appear on the screen and it will be possible to use every feature of the program.